This post may contain affiliate links which won’t change your price but will share some commission.

 Krazy Kitchen Mom Tips

 - Bonus Recipe Idea: If you have leftover sauce save it because it makes a great dinner using ground beef or ground turkey.
-Simply add browned ground beef or turkey to the sauce, top it with cheese or mashed potatoes, bake it at 350° for 25 minutes and you will have a delicious left-over dinner.
+Simply add browned ground beef or turkey to the sauce, top it with cheese or mashed potatoes, and bake at 350° for 25 minutes and you will have a delicious left-over dinner.

 More Recipes You Might Like